 CAROL INEZ CHARNEY

-Charney received a BA in painting from the University of California, Santa Cruz, CA, and an MFA in Photography from San Jose State University, San Jose, CA. She has shown her work at galleries across the country, and in museums such as the Museum of Sonoma County, Santa Rosa, CA, San Jose Museum of Art, San Jose, CA and the Magnes Collection of Jewish Art and Life, Berkeley, CA. She has been the recipient of numerous awards including, and her photographs are part of collections including the AT&T Art Collection, New York, NY, Microsoft Art Collection, Redmond, WA and the Escalette Permanent Collection of Art at Chapman University, Irvine, CA.
+Charney received a BA in painting from the University of California, Santa Cruz, CA, and an MFA in Photography from San Jose State University, San Jose, CA. She has shown her work at galleries across the country, and in museums such as the Museum of Sonoma County, Santa Rosa, CA; San Jose Museum of Art, San Jose, CA; and the Magnes Collection of Jewish Art and Life, Berkeley, CA. She has received numerous awards, and her photographs are part of collections including the AT&T Art Collection, New York, NY; Microsoft Art Collection, Redmond, WA; and the Escalette Permanent Collection of Art at Chapman University, Irvine, CA.